How Much Do L-1 Visas Cost? Attorney Fees, Fraud Prevention

-If you are interested in filing for an L-1 visa in 2020, then you probably want to know how it will impact your finances.
-Fortunately, most of the L-1 visa fees are the employer’s responsibility, but there are some costs that will be up to you.
+If you are interested in filing for an L-1 visa, it’s key to understand the cost associated with the process.
+Fortunately, most of the L-1 visa fees are the employer’s responsibility, but some costs will be your responsibility.
+In this post, we’ll cover the answers to some of the more common questions regarding the L-1 visa fees, including:

 • How much are the USCIS filing fees?
-How much are the attorney fees?

 • Which fees are my responsibility and which are my employer’s?